-Catherine is a senior lecturer in the School of Nursing and Midwifery, National University of Ireland Galway.
+Catherine is a senior lecturer in the School of Nursing and Midwifery, University of Galway.
 Her teaching experience includes delivering a number of undergraduate and postgraduate research modules as well as general undergraduate nursing.
-Catherine received the NUI Galway President’s Teaching Excellence Award in 2016 and received a further nomination in 2017.
+Catherine received the University of Galway President’s Teaching Excellence Award in 2016 and received a further nomination in 2017.
 Catherine’s research interests are primarily around qualitative research methodologies, qualitative evidence synthesis (QES), dementia research and the integration of qualitative research in trials.

 Catherine is Co-Chair for QUESTS (Qualitative Research in Trials Centre), established in 2016 and embedded within HRB-TMRN.
 The mission of QUESTS is to maximise the integration of qualitative research in randomised trials through support, training and primary research.
 Catherine has also been recently appointed co-lead for the Qualitative Research in Trials target group, within the Trial Conduct strand with MRC-NIHR Trials Methodology Research Partnership (TMRP).

-Catherine had extensive experience in, and has published on, qualitative methodology, qualitative evidence synthesis methodology, data collection, ethics, rigour, paradigms and analysis in qualitative research.
-In 2019, Catherine was appointed European editor for the International Journal of Qualitative Methods.
+Catherine has extensive experience in and has published on, qualitative methodology, qualitative evidence synthesis methodology, data collection, ethics, rigour, paradigms and analysis in qualitative research.
+In 2019, Catherine was appointed European editor of the International Journal of Qualitative Methods.